 -Students with greater deficits in reading will need more intensive instruction delivered by a practitioner trained at the Associate level or above.

-OGCE training (30 hours) provides the necessary theory in the OG approach and lesson plan, as well as a grounding in 'science of reading' and structured literacy.
+The OGCE training (30 hours minimum) provides the necessary theory in the OG approach and lesson plan, as well as a grounding in 'science of reading' and structured literacy.
 The practical tools and strategies to teach an OG lesson in small groups and/or in the general classroom setting are also included.
+Equal emphasis is provided on decoding for reading and encoding for spelling and writing for a wholistic approach.

-Topics in the CE training include: Reading Acquisition (Phonological Awareness, Phonics, Vocabulary, Fluency, Comprehension); Structure of the English Language (intro to linguistics); OG approach and lesson plan.
+Topics in this training include: Reading Acquisition (Phonological Awareness, Phonics, Vocabulary, Fluency, Comprehension); Structure of the English Language (intro to linguistics); OG approach and lesson plan.

 To apply for a session: